We hope to see you April 10, 2026 for the Consortium for Computing Sciences in Colleges: Midsouth Conference Programming Contest.

 Contestants may bring non-machine readable resource materials such as books, manuals, and program listings.

-Contestants are not to communicate with anyone except members of their team, their coach, and contest personnel.
+Contestants are not to communicate with anyone except members of their team and contest personnel.

 Coaches are not allowed in the locations where teams are competing.

-The contest is scheduled for five hours; however, the Contest Director may alter the length of the contest in the event of unforeseen difficulties.
+The contest is scheduled for three hours; however, the Contest Director may alter the length of the contest in the event of unforeseen difficulties.

 Doing something that the Contest Director deems unacceptable will get you disqualified.
 You will be required to leave immediately and will not be allowed to participate further.
 Examples of ways to get disqualified:

 All input will be from standard input.
-All output will be to standard output.
+All output should be to standard output.
 This means "<" will be used to redirect input into your program.

 If you believe a mistake was made judging your run, you may submit a clarification request via the contest website.